Sunderland IMHA Service

 - Any Adult at Risk who requires support through the safeguarding adults process.

-We are happy to take referrals from anybody who wants to use our service, professionals, friends or family members and other voluntary organisations.
+We are happy to take referrals from anybody who wants to use our service (including patients detained in Hospital or under treatment in the community), or referrals on their behalf from health/social care professionals, friends or family members and other voluntary organisations.